 - Meet with the faculty mentor about the project and develop a project plan

-- Complete and submit the INTRO application, Research Proposal, and all supporting documents
+- Complete and submit the INTRO application, CV, Research Proposal, and all supporting documents

 Proposed research projects may require approval by the Institutional Review Board (IRB).
 If the research project utilizes biological specimens, approval must be obtained first by the Institutional Biosafety Committee prior to IRB submission.
 The level of review is driven by the level of risk.
 All projects should be submitted to the IRB to determine which category they fit into.